-Basal cell cancer, a type of nonmelanoma skin cancer, usually appears as a small, fleshy bump or nodule on the head, neck, or hands.
+Basal cell cancer, sometimes called non-melanoma skin cancer, usually appears as a small, fleshy bump or nodule on the head, neck, or hands.
 Occasionally, these nodules appear on the trunk of the body, usually as flat growths.
-Basal cell carcinoma accounts for the majority of all skin cancers in the United States.
-It is often easily detected and has an excellent record for successful treatment.

 Massachusetts General Hospital understands that a variety of factors influence patients' health care decisions.
 That's just one reason why we're dedicated to ensuring patients understand their diagnosis and treatment options.
 Because a single option might not serve all patients, we offer a wide range of coordinated treatments and related services across the hospital.
 Patients should consult with their primary care doctor or other qualified health care provider for medical advice and diagnosis information.

 Cancer Imaging and Intervention The Cancer Imaging and Intervention Program at Massachusetts General Hospital Imaging combines leading-edge technology and the expertise of specialty-trained radiologists to provide comprehensive cancer detection and monitoring, plus image-guided treatments for specific types of cancer.

 High Risk Skin Cancer Clinic (Non-Melanoma) The High Risk Skin Cancer Clinic (HRSCC) at Massachusetts General Hospital provides comprehensive care for those patients at greater risk for non-melanoma skin cancer, specifically solid organ transplant recipients and patients with certain types of leukemia.

 The Medical Dermatology Program The Medical Dermatology program at Massachusetts General Hospital is a full-service dermatology practice that provides care for all skin, hair and nail conditions.